Pendleton Heights High School: Broadcasting

 Pendleton Heights High School is the proud host of WEEM (91.7 FM).
 The radio station is student-run and broadcasts in the Modern AC format, with students hosting shows.
 The radio program won the Indiana Association of School Broadcasters "Radio School of the Year" award in 2012.

 Gay Straight alliance

-Pendleton Heights High School has its own club to support their LGBTQIA+ students called the “Gay Straight Alliance”.
+Pendleton Heights High School has its own club to support their LGBTQIA+ students called the "Gay Straight Alliance".
 This is to form some equality within the school.
 The “Gay Straight Alliance” was a part of the yearly Homecoming Parade the town celebrates.
 The club is inclusive and it is free to join.
 Recent controversies surrounding the group had been a topic of state-wide news, as the members joined with the ACLU to allow for the continuation of the club.
+After this controversy, the school decided to disallow all clubs from advertising including the school newspaper; since people were upset about the GSA not being allowed to advertise they just stopped allowing any clubs to advertise.

 Other information

 Pendleton Heights High School was recognized as one of the best high schools in the nation by Newsweek for 2010.